Last Updated on January 19, 2021

 - Let the chia mix soak in in the fridge for at least 10 minutes.

-- Blend ground almonds, coconut blossom sugar and cinnamon either in the food processor or with a hand mixer.
+- Blend ground almonds, date sugar and cinnamon either in the food processor or with a hand mixer.

-- Add maple syrup and Chia seed mix and blend again until it forms a sticky dough.
+- Add date paste and Chia seed mix and blend again until it forms a sticky dough.

 - Wrap cookie dough in plastic foil and let it sit in the fridge for approx. 30 minutes.